 - 6.1.
-Members of school teams can expect to be treated professionally, and with dignity and respect, at all stages of a SIAMS inspection. - 6.2.
-Inspectors are tasked with inspecting in a Christian manner, without fear or favour, and they will: - 6.2.1. demonstrate comprehensive knowledge and understanding of SIAMS documentation - 6.2.2. manage the inspection as a sequential process - 6.2.3. communicate clearly and fluently, both orally and in writing - 6.2.4. demonstrate professional courtesy - 6.2.5. maintain confidentiality - 6.2.6. uphold safeguarding - 6.2.7. manage conflicts of interest. - 6.3.
+Members of school teams can expect to be treated professionally, and with dignity and respect, at all stages of a SIAMS inspection.
+Their school knowledge and expertise is an important element of any SIAMS inspection, and inspectors will always be keen to listen and to understand the context of the school. - 6.2.
+Specifically, in a SIAMS inspection, inspectors are tasked with inspecting professionally and in a Christian manner, without fear or favour.
+Therefore, they will:

+- 6.2.1. demonstrate comprehensive knowledge and understanding of SIAMS documentation - 6.2.2. manage the inspection as a sequential process - 6.2.3. communicate clearly and fluently, both orally and in writing - 6.2.4. demonstrate professional courtesy - 6.2.5. maintain confidentiality - 6.2.6. uphold safeguarding - 6.2.7. manage conflicts of interest. - 6.3.
 It is expected that members of school teams will reciprocate in the way in which they treat the inspector, acting courteously and professionally, and maintaining purposeful and productive communication throughout the process. - 6.4.
 Schools are particularly asked to do the following: - 6.4.1.
 Work with the inspector to enable them to carry out their visit in an open, honest, and impartial way. - 6.4.2.
 Recognise that, on occasions, the inspector will need to observe practice and talk to staff and others without the presence of a manager. - 6.4.3.
 Work with the inspector to minimise disruption, stress and bureaucracy providing evidence or access to evidence in a manageable way. - 6.4.4.
 Ensure the health and safety of the SIAMS inspector while they are on the premises. - 6.4.5.
 Keep the outcome of the inspection restricted and confidential to only relevant personnel until after the report has been quality assured. - 6.4.6.
 Bring any concerns about the inspection to the attention of the inspector in a timely and suitable manner.